rtfmp/rtfmp.github.io/_posts/2015-03-26-change-hostname-rhel7.md

 ---
 layout: post
-title: Changing hostname in RHEL 7
+title: Configure hostname in RHEL 7
 published: true
 ---
 - [Using the hostname command](#hostname)